 Home equity loan

-Homeowners have an advantage that those who haven't purchased a house don’t have – equity.
+Homeowners have an advantage that others don’t: equity.
 This could be your ticket to borrowing a large sum of money to help you launch a new business.
-As long as you have at least 20 percent equity in your home and good credit, you may be able to borrow 80 percent of your home’s equity.
+As long as you have at least 20% equity in your home and good credit, you may be able to borrow 80% of your home’s equity.

-Interest rates are generally lower with these types of loans (around three to eight percent), but you risk losing your house if you default on payments and can’t repay the loan.
+Interest rates are generally lower with these types of loans (between 3% and 8%), but you risk losing your house if you default on payments and can’t repay the loan.
 It’s a risky choice, but it may make sense for you, especially if you own more than one house.

 Retirement account rollover

-Only consider this option if you have at least $50,000 saved in a retirement account, such as an IRA or 401(k) (Roth IRAs are not eligible).
-You can borrow 100 percent of your savings (if you need that much money), and you’re not required to pay early withdrawal taxes or penalties.
-The biggest benefit here is that you won’t have to sink deep into debt to get the capital you need, nor will you be paying interest on borrowed money, and your credit won’t be affected.
+Consider this option only if you have at least $50,000 saved in a retirement account, such as an IRA or a 401(k) (Roth IRAs are not eligible).
+You can borrow 100% of your savings (if you need that much money), and you’re not required to pay early withdrawal taxes or penalties.
+The most significant benefit here is that you won’t have to sink deep into debt to get the capital you need, nor will you pay interest on borrowed money, and your credit won’t be affected.

 This is a tricky option, though, because if your business fails, you could be throwing away all the money you’ve saved for retirement.
 Success, though, means you can refill your retirement account.

-Speaking of tricky, asking money from family or friends could be a complicated matter.
+Speaking of tricky things, asking for money from family or friends could be a complicated matter.
 Some people say you should never mix business with family.
 If things go south with your business and you can’t pay back a loan, holiday dinners may be awkward.

-The best thing you can do if you have family or friends who are willing to contribute to your business venture is to whip up a legally binding contract.
-It’s important that your family and friends keep in mind that they are acting as investors, so if business goes bad, their money may be gone forever – that’s the risk they take by investing.
+The best thing you can do if you have family or friends who are willing to contribute to your business venture is to craft a legally binding contract.
+It’s important that your family and friends keep in mind that they are acting as investors, so if the business goes bad, their money may be gone forever; that’s the risk they take by investing.
 A loan is a little different, though, and you can set one up using an app that lets your lender set the interest rate and repayment terms.
-Then you pay through the app, and it deposits funds directly into their account or bank.
+Then you pay through the app, and it deposits funds directly into the lender’s account or bank.

-Putting business expenses on credit cards is often a necessity, and it can be either beneficial or risky, depending on how you use it.
-Many credit cards today offer reward programs, which allows you to earn cash back or points as you charge expenses to your card.
-The points you earn could help pay for plane tickets to a convention, car rentals or cash back that you can use on everyday items you’d buy for your business anyway.
+Putting business expenses on credit cards is often a necessity, and it can be beneficial or risky, depending on the circumstances.
+Today, many credit cards offer reward programs that allow you to earn cash back or points as you make charges to your card.
+The points you earn could help pay for plane tickets to a convention or a car rental, or you can convert them to cash that you can use on everyday items you’d buy for your business anyway.

-Although many credit cards also offer introductory rates of 0 percent APR for the first three months (or year that you have the account open), that quickly rolls over into interest rates of 10 to 24 percent – some of the highest rates out there.
-The good news is that you only pay interest on credit you use, so if you can pay your balance off each month, you’ll be in the clear – and you’ll be contributing to a higher credit score.
+Although many credit cards also offer introductory rates of 0% APR for the first three months (or year that you have the account open), that will convert to an interest rate of 10% to 24%, some of the highest rates out there.
+The good news is that you pay interest only on the credit you use, so if you can pay your balance off each month, you’ll be in the clear, and you’ll be contributing to pushing your credit score higher.

 This may be the most difficult way to raise money for your business.
 Angel investors are few and far between, and they’re extremely discriminating with their funds.
-Research angel investors within your industry, and typically these are in the tech and science industries.
+Research angel investors within your industry; they are typically in the tech and science industries.

-An angel investor is usually a successful businessperson looking to help someone like them succeed, too.
-They may be interested in having a say in what happens with your business, too, so it may mean giving up some autonomy if you take money from an angel investor.
-A private investor is looking to make money off your success, so it’s not a loan, per se.
-It’s like they’re buying shares of stock in your business, and they expect a return on their investment.
+An angel investor is usually a successful businessperson looking to help someone like them succeed too.
+They may also be interested in having a say in what happens with your business, so this may mean giving up some autonomy.
+A private investor is looking to make money off your success, so it’s not a loan per se.
+It’s like they’re buying shares of stock in your business and they expect a return on their investment.

-If you choose a loan, look for low interest rates (fixed can be better than variable if you’re not sure which way the economy is headed), and flexible repayment terms.
+If you choose a loan, look for low interest rates (fixed can be better than variable if you’re not sure which way the economy is headed) and flexible repayment terms.
 Be sure you know what you’re getting yourself into – especially if your business doesn’t succeed.
-Always have a plan B if you’re offering up your house or nest egg.
-Bankruptcy can get you out of a sticky situation, but it can take years to rebuilt credit before you’re able to qualify for a loan again.
+Always have a backup plan if you’re offering up your house or nest egg as collateral.
+Bankruptcy can get you out of a sticky situation, but it can take years to rebuild credit before you’re able to qualify for a loan again.